 Finally we have a department at Tiwai Aluminium Smelter that cleans and restores the respirators for the plant.
 Another department makes the M Straps to secure the ingots to the pallets for shipping.

-We encourage all people with disabilities to contact our Human Resources Officer to see if SdE is the right fit for your working life.
+We encourage all people with disabilities to contact our People & Capability Officer to see if SdE is the right fit for your working life.